homemadearcade/zero/todo/3_UIUX-TOUCHUPS.md

 NEW UI
   Add the Edit _, Edit _ underneath the Hover Preview when an object is selected, maybe also give that a border

-LOBBY UPDATE
-  Lobby Join Sound
-  Lobby Member Count in /lobbys page
-  Prevent someone from joining a lobby if they are already in one Skippable option in a step
-  Collapsible steps??

 VIDEO UPGARADE
   The Credits has everyones Video